awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

 ## Task 1: \(Optional\) Create a custom policy for S3 bucket access<a name="instance-profile-custom-s3-policy"></a>

-Creating a custom policy for Amazon S3 access is required only if you are using a VPC endpoint or using an S3 bucket of your own in your Systems Manager operations\.
+Creating a custom policy for Amazon S3 access is required only if you're using a VPC endpoint or using an S3 bucket of your own in your Systems Manager operations\.

 For information about the AWS managed S3 buckets you provide access to in the policy below, see [About minimum S3 Bucket permissions for SSM Agent](ssm-agent-minimum-s3-permissions.md)\.